The Basics of Stitching: Essential Knowledge to Get Started Right

 The buttonhole stitch: simple and effective

-Overlock stitches for perfect edges
+Overlock stitches (or overlock type) for perfect edges

 Recommended use